Miro Barešić: Legacy

 On 31 July 2016, a statue of Barešić was erected in the village of Drage near Pakoštane.
 Government ministers Zlatko Hasanbegović and Tomo Medved, several members of the Parliament from HDZ, HSP AS and MOST, general Ante Gotovina, bishop Mile Bogović and many other political leaders were present at the unveiling of the monument.
 His statue was blessed by the Archbishop of Zadar.
 This event provoked a sharp reaction from the Governments of Serbia and Montenegro.
-Serbian Minister of Internal Affairs said that the monument to Barešić "reminds of the rising of fascism and Ustašism in Croatia."
-Swedish press reacted strongly, with reporters, historians and witnesses to the 1971 murder, who expressed surprise or shock on hearing about the statue.
+The Serbian Minister of Internal Affairs said that the monument to Barešić "reminds of the rising of fascism and Ustašism in Croatia."
+The Swedish press reacted strongly, with reporters, historians and witnesses to the 1971 murder, expressing surprise or shock on hearing about the statue.
 On 7 August 2016, the monument was vandalized with red paint.
 The perpetrator was not apprehended.